xwang2713/juju-charms/precise/hpcc/README.md

 When you use the `juju add-unit` command to add nodes, scripts are called automatically to provide a default configuration.

-If you want to configure manually, set **auto-gen** to **0**, wait for all nodes to be in a "started" state, then call the **config_hpcc.sh**  script using the following parameters:

-`./config_hpcc.sh -thornodes <# of thor nodes> -roxienodes <# of roxie nodes> -supportnodes <# of support nodes> -slavespernode <#of thor slaves per node>
-`

-Another useful script reports the URL for the ECL Watch node.
-Call the **get-url.sh** script to display the cluster configuration and the URL for the ECL Watch service.

 ### ssh-keys ###
 The hpcc charm automatically generates a key pair  (*id\_rsa*  &  *id\_rsa.pub*) to configure nodes.

 If you already have your own key pair and wish to use it, copy and paste their contents into the two variables (*ssh-key-public* and *ssh-key-private*) in the configuration file (config.yaml) or in the Juju canvas configuration settings.

+Alternately, you can set these using this command:

+    juju set <hpcc service name> ssh-key-public=<public key> ssh-key-private=<private key>

+###To update from prior version

+You can set the **hpcc-version** in the configuration file (config.yaml) or in the Juju canvas configuration settings.

+Alternately, you can set these using this command:
+    juju set <hpcc service name> hpcc-version=<new version> package-checksum=<checksum string>

 ### Verifying the checksum
 The charm uses an md5sum to verify the checksum of the HPCC platform  package before installing.

-For this version of the charm, it is set to check the md5sum for the Community Edition Version 4.2.0-4 for Ubuntu 12.04.
+For this version of the charm, it is set to check the md5sum for the Community Edition Version 5.0.0-3 for Ubuntu 12.04 amd64.
 To verify a different version, edition, or OS version, change the value of the md5sum in the package-checksum variable in config.yaml.
+You can get other package checksums from [http://hpccsystems.com/download](http://hpccsystems.com/download)

+###To reconfigure your topology

+You can reconfigure the topology of your system by setting the values for **support-nodes, slaves-per-node, roxie-ratio, thor-ratio** in the configuration file (config.yaml) or in the Juju canvas configuration settings.

+Alternately, you can set these using this command:

+    juju set <hpcc service name> roxie-ratio=<floating point value 0.0 – 1.0> > thor-ratio=<floating point value 0.0 – 1.0>

-### AWS Cloud
+### Ports

-When deploying to Amazon Web Services Cloud, the charm automatically opens for external access, the following ports:
+The charm automatically opens for external access, the following ports:

 - Port **8010** for ECLWatch access
 - Port **8002** for WsECL access.